 GalMod tutorial

 In this tutorial, we explain how to use the GalMod web interface.
-All the parameters and a detailed derivation of the formulation adopted are in three dedicated papers: Pasetto et al. (2016, 2018a,b).
+All parameters and a detailed derivation of the adopted formulation are in three dedicated papers: Pasetto et al. (2016, 2018a,b).

 What does GalMod produce and how to use it?

-GalMod aims to generate mock catalogs for a specified field of view of our Galaxy (the Milky Way, MW), an external galaxy as, e.g. Andromeda (M31), a dwarf galaxy, or a quasi-equilibrium stellar model.
-To each input set of parameters corresponds a single output.
+GalMod aims to generate mock catalogs for a specified field of view of our Galaxy (the Milky Way, MW), an external galaxy such as Andromeda (M31), a dwarf galaxy, or a quasi-equilibrium stellar model.
+Each input set of parameters corresponds to a single output.
 The output is not unique, being the product of stochastic simulations based on Monte Carlo integration methods.
 If the user runs GalMod twice (or more) on the same set of parameters, GalMod produces “statistically equivalent” results but not identical.

 If the input is accepted, the simulation runs "as soon as possible," and when finished, GalMod sends a communication to the provided email address with a temporary password and a link to download the file from GalMod.
 The simulations are available for download for a few days.